WordPress is one of the worlds most popular content management system powering more than 32% of the world’s websites.

 Slow websites have higher bounce rates & lower SEO ranking.

-Optimizing home page of your website is critical as its what creates the first impression for your users.
+Optimizing the home page of your website is critical as its what creates the first impression for your users.
 And a slow home page can prove to be the death of your traffic.

 54. Cleaning of Sitemap Page